jamietre/iter8/README.md

 Assuming the seqeunce contains *key-value pairs* and each key is unique, return an object with `{ property: value }` for each key-value pair.

-This method makes no effort to validate the elemens in your sequence, rather, it just uses `value[0]` for each key and `value[1]` for each value.
-It is often useful in conjunction with `groupBy`, which returns a sequnce of key/value pairs, or when `iter` is created from a `Map` object.
+This method makes no effort to validate the elements in your sequence, rather, it just uses `value[0]` for each key and `value[1]` for each value.
+It is often useful in conjunction with `groupBy`, which returns a sequence of key/value pairs, or when `iter` is created from a `Map` object.

 ```Javascript
 let myMap = new Map();